-Or are you having trouble choosing business goals to work towards this year in the first place?
-We all want to be successful owners of profitable small businesses, but how do you get there from where you are?
+Or are you having trouble choosing business goals to work toward this year in the first place?
+Every entrepreneur wants to own a successful and profitable business, but it's not always clear how to get there.

 Focus on Customer Service

-According to a survey conducted by American Express, 78% of consumers have canceled or not made an intended purchase due to poor customer service.
+According to a study by NewVoiceMedia, 51% of customers will not repeat business with a company after a bad service experience.
 Other studies have shown that it takes several positive customer experiences to make up for one negative one.

-Given that loyal customers are much easier to sell to, make good customer service a priority.
-Examine your current customer service and make the changes that need to be made to ensure that your small business is providing service superior to that of your competitors, whether it be investing in staff training, revamping your return policy, or basic improvements such as responding promptly to voice mail or email from customers.
+Given that loyal customers make a much easier sell, make good customer service a priority.
+Examine your current customer service and make the changes that need to be made to ensure that your small business is providing service superior to that of your competitors.
+You may need to invest in staff training, revamp your return policy, or make basic improvements such as responding promptly to voicemails or emails from customers.

 Build Word of Mouth for Your Business

-Whether you operate your business in a small community or in a large urban center, word of mouth is more important than ever for business.
+Whether you operate your business in a small community or in a large urban center, word of mouth is more important than ever.
 Most consumers turn to the net to search for reviews of businesses before deciding where to shop, so building a good reputation is vital to the success of your business.

 Expand Your Marketing Efforts